Baldwin0928/thrustworks/README.md

 # thrustworks
 Hybrid and liquid rocket engine solvers, design tools, and codes for analysis.
-Consider the repo part of my engineering portfolio that can be very handy for those who frequently needs to analyze data from a hotfire result or design an engine from the ground up.
+Consider the repo part of my engineering portfolio that can be very handy for those who frequently needs to analyze data from a test result or design an engine from the ground up.
+I am currently working on slowly transferring my own codes over to this repo after a bit of touch-up so things are likely not up-to-date.